The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Isolation model

-Recall that a one phase occurs when the center becomes infected and ends when the center stops being infected.
+Recall that a one-phase occurs when the center becomes infected and ends when the center stops being infected.
 Let $S_i$ be the time of the $i$th reinfection of the center, and let $T_i$ be the next time after $S_i$ that the center is not infected.
 Note that $S_i$ and $T_i$ are stopping times, and on the event $S_i < \infty$, $T_i - S_i$ is exponentially distributed and independent of the $\sigma$-field generated by all marks in the graphical construction outside the center during $[S_i,T_i]$.
-We will call the $i$th one phase \textbf{long} if $T_i - S_i > 1/(1+\alpha)$.
+We will call the $i$th one-phase \textbf{long} if $T_i - S_i > 1/(1+\alpha)$.

-For the process to survive, we need the center to spread infection to the hub stars sufficiently so that enough hub stars can survive independently of the center until the next long one phase.
-To this end, we will call a hub star \textbf{lit} whenever its hub is infected and it has at least $\delta m$ infected leaves.
-The value of $\delta\in (0,1)$ will be chosen later.
+For the process to survive, we need the center to spread infection to the hub stars sufficiently so that enough hub stars can survive independently of the center until the next long one-phase.
+To this end, we will call a hub star \textbf{non-extinct} whenever either its hub is infected and or has at least $1$ infected leaf.

-Our goal in studying the one phase is to show that there is some $\eta > 0$ such that at the end of a long one phase, there are at least $\eta m$ lit hub stars with high probability irrespective of the configuration at the start of the long one phase.
-Since $S_i$ is a stopping time, the strong Markov property allows us to consider the process starting from time $0$ with the center infected and show that, conditioned on this initial one phase being long, we are likely to light enough hub stars.
-We formalize this in the following lemma:
+Our goal in studying the one-phase is to show that there is some $\eta > 0$ such that at the end of a long one-phase, there are at least $\eta m$ non-extinct hub stars with high probability irrespective of the configuration at the start of the long one-phase.
+Since $S_i$ is a stopping time, the strong Markov property allows us to consider the process starting from time $0$ with the center infected and show that, conditioned on this initial one-phase being long, the center is likely to spread the infection to enough hub stars.
+We formalize this in the following lemma.